Back in 2016, I wrote a post titled My Morning Routine.

 13. What and when is your first drink in the morning?

 A big cup of tea with a spoonful of sugar for breakfast, plus getting started on my goal to drink 2L of water a day.

 14. Do you also follow this routine on weekends, or do you change some steps?

-There's no such thing as a weekend while you're traveling - every day blurs into the next and a Monday feels the same as a Saturday.
+There's no such thing as a weekend while you're traveling - every day blurs into the next and a Tuesday can feel the same as a Saturday.
 If I can kick start every day the same, I'm always much more productive and energized to get out there and get going.

 15. On days you're not settled in your home, are you able to adapt your routine to fit in with a different environment?

 Well, I haven't been settled in a home since last December!